aosabook/500lines/template-engine/template-engine.markdown

 append_result('hello')
 ```

 which will add the string `hello` to the rendered output of the template.
 We have multiple levels of abstraction here which can be difficult to keep straight.
-The compiler uses `buffered.append("'hello'")`, which creates `append_result('hello')` in the compiled Python function, which when run, appends `hello` to the template result.
+The compiler uses \newline `buffered.append("'hello'")`, which creates `append_result('hello')` in the compiled Python function, which when run, appends `hello` to the template result.

 Back to our Templite class.
 As we parse control structures, we want to check
 that they are properly nested.
 The `ops_stack` list is a stack of strings: